top of page

 For the Brass in Concert Competition in Gateshead, UK in 2023, the band featured five brand new compositions by female composers.
 Plus, featured guest Indian dhol drummer, Jovan Singh in part of the performance.
 You cannot change the past, but Grimethorpe as a band, like all other brass bands and musical groups are fully in support of inclusion and equal rights, why wouldn't they be, this is clear as day.
 Just because, in a photo it could be suggested otherwise, it simply is not true and I urge anyone to be nice, look for good in other people before making useless comments.

 This really sums up the point I am trying to make.
 Judge people on their kindness, their ability to make good decisions at difficult times, their eagerness to help others and their overall contribution to their community, society and even the world.
 Do not judge people on their sex, race or skin colour, how many times has this been said in public I wonder!
-When you see something in the media or social media, do your own due diligence before getting involved because clearly, some people are just out to cause trouble.
+When you see something in the media or social media, do your own due diligence before getting involved because clearly, some people are just out to cause trouble and they want to suck you into it.

 My Experience of Inclusivity in Musical Education.